 Southern Snowdonia’s most popular seaside resort, Barmouth lies on the estuary of the River Mawddach and Cardigan Bay.
 Despite being a haven for visitors in summer, miles of unbroken sands means the resort never feels too crowded.
 There’s a pretty harbour too, perfectly placed on the mouth of the Mawddach Estuary, where fishing trips depart frequently.

-Barmouth is complete with all the seaside amenities you could hope for – specialty shops, cosy cafés, amusements and local cuisine that covers all price points.
+Barmouth is complete with all the seaside amenities you could hope for – speciality shops, cosy cafés, amusements and local cuisine that covers all price points.

 Petite and perfectly preserved, the Llŷn Peninsula’s Porthdinllaen is an idyllic coastal village.
 An outstanding wildlife haven that offers stunning views in every direction, its natural beauty has been in the care of the National Trust since 1994.